Transformer-Based Model for Monocular Visual Odometry: A Video Understanding Approach: Related work

 In addition to the mentioned approaches, some end-to-end models extract the 6-DoF pose purely by deep learning techniques directly from the data, without relying on any geometry-based modules or additional sensors.
 End-to-end deep learning-based methods estimate the 6-DoF pose of a camera given a sequence of images.
 It has neither the feature detection and matching steps nor the geometry constraints.
 The main idea is to extract features from images like a common computer vision task, and use them for regression to estimate the camera's pose.

-DeepVO \cite{wang2017deepvo} is a state-of-the-art end-to-end architecture that extracts features from an image pair (consecutive frames) using a CNN with pre-trained FlowNet weights \cite{dosovitskiy2015flownet}, followed by an RNN with LSTM cells to handle the temporal information of the estimated poses.
+DeepVO \cite{wang2017deepvo} is a state-of-the-art end-to-end architecture that extracts features from an image pair (consecutive frames) using a CNN with pre-trained FlowNet weights \cite{dosovitskiy2015flownet}, followed by a RNN with LSTM cells to handle the temporal information of the estimated poses.
 DeepVO achieved competitive results compared to geometry-based methods without the need for parameter tuning of traditional VO systems.
 A similar model called UnDeepVO \cite{li2018undeepvo} uses an unsupervised learning technique to estimate the depth of the frames and use it to recover the scale.
 The depth and scale are obtained by stereo images during training, however, only monocular images are used during the test, making the system monocular.

-As we observed in our literature review, there are only a few supervised end-to-end models for 6-DoF pose estimation \cite{wang2020approaches} in the context of visual odometry with imagery data, since most researched approaches are hybrid that still use geometric modeling in their VO components, or they deal with VIO, as can be seen in \cite{wang2020approaches, qin2022survey, neyestani2023survey}.
-Furthermore, the surveys we found do not mention the use of attention mechanisms in the context of end-to-end models \cite{neyestani2023survey, qin2022survey, wang2020approaches, kazerouni2022survey, favorskaya2023deep}, that is, they concentrate on works based on CNN and RNN with LSTM to deal with spatio-temporal features.
-Nevertheless, we found a few articles outside of surveys that use the Transformer architecture in visual odometry problems.
-However, these are still hybrid approaches that use the Transformer for multi-modal fusion with LiDAR \cite{sun2023transfusionodom}, relating temporal information from optical flow and CNN modules \cite{ebin2023vit, klochkovtransformer}, and none were found with end-to-end based on space-time self-attention.
+As we observed in our literature review, there are only a few supervised end-to-end models for 6-DoF pose estimation \cite{wang2020approaches} in the context of visual odometry with imagery data, since most researched approaches are hybrid that still use geometric modeling in their VO components, or they deal with VIO, as can be seen in \cite{qin2022survey, wang2020approaches, neyestani2023survey}.
+Furthermore, the following surveys do not mention the use of attention mechanisms in the context of end-to-end models \cite{qin2022survey, wang2020approaches,neyestani2023survey, favorskaya2023deep}, that is, they concentrate on works based on CNN and RNN with LSTM to deal with spatio-temporal features.
+Nevertheless, some articles that use the Transformer architecture in visual odometry problems were found outside the surveys.
+However, these are still hybrid approaches that use the Transformer for multi-modal fusion with LiDAR \cite{sun2023transfusionodom}, relating temporal information from optical flow and CNN modules \cite{ebin2023vit}, and none were found with end-to-end based on space-time self-attention.

-Therefore, our work aims to contribute in this context, which is also one reason why we chose DeepVO as a baseline rather than a more accurate hybrid approach, since DeepVO is considered to be the deep learning state-of-the-art end-to-end model for monocular visual odometry.
+Therefore, our work aims to contribute specifically to the area of end-to-end supervised methods in monocular visual odometry.
+This focus is one of the main reasons we selected DeepVO as a baseline model, considered to be an important and well-established fully supervised end-to-end model for monocular visual odometry.